seuros/meridian/BUILDING.md

 ## Python

-The build process requires Python 2 but Python was essentially removed from Mac OS in 12.x Monterey.
+The build process requires Python 2 but Python was essentially removed from Mac OS in 12.x Monterey.\
-If running this version of Mac OS or newer, download and install Python 2.7.18 from the Python website (https://www.python.org/downloads).
+If running this version of Mac OS or newer, download and install Python 2.7.18 from the Python website (https://www.python.org/downloads/release/python-2718).

+> [!TIP]
+>
-**NB:** Python 2 is available by default on Mac OS 11.x Big Sur and older.
+> Python 2 is available by default on Mac OS 11.x Big Sur and older.

 ## Xcode

 ### Base Installation

-Download the version of Xcode for your Mac OS version from the Mac App Store and install.
+Download the version of Xcode for your Mac OS version from the Mac App Store and install.\
 The third-party maintained XcodeReleases website (https://xcodereleases.com) provides convenient links to Xcode packages on Apple's servers.

 ### Commandline Tools Installation

-After installing Xcode, you will need to additionally install its commandline tools.
+After installing Xcode, you will need to additionally install its commandline tools.\
 To do this, at a Terminal prompt, enter:

 ```